Measuring around difficult surfaces

 Installing glass in heritage and ecclesiastical buildings requires a number of specialist techniques, in particular in relation to ensuring that the glass fits as closely as possible around corbels, out of true walls and hand hewn stone.

-Ion Glass have developed specific and accurate laser measurement techniques combined with the use of a templating comb which can be transferred directly into their drawing process for a flawless result.
+Ion Glass use computer aided laser measurement techniques for a flawless result which can be transferred directly into their drawing process for a flawless result.

 The glass can be produced to sit closely around walls, minimising heat loss, draughts and sound.